1What is the primary definition of 'Footprinting' in the context of ethical hacking?

 10Which of the following is NOT a typical phase of the scanning methodology?

-A.Checking for live systems
+A.Checking for vulnerability

 B.Checking for open ports